Clang is a C/C++ compiler that generates LLVM IR and utilitizes LLVM

 that

-becomes part of the DAG.
+becomes part of the initial DAG.

 The initial DAG may contain types and operations that are not